 Respect for and curiosity about local culture invite us to step through a half-open door and discover the essence of village life.
 The white of the limewashed walls at each doorway contrasts with the colours found in nature and across the estate — the green of the cork oak leaves and the terracotta of the clay from which it grew — an effect that defines the village’s identity.

-It generates a wide range of non-timber forest products, of which cork is the most emblematic example, alongside others such as acorns, olives, wine, cheese, strawberry tree fruit, honey, silarca mushrooms, and medicinal and aromatic herbs.
+It generates a wide range of non-timber forest products, of which cork is the most emblematic example, alongside others such as acorns, olives, wine, strawberry tree fruit, honey, cheese, silarca mushrooms, and medicinal and aromatic herbs.

 The White Merino sheep is one of the oldest breeds in Alentejo, introduced by the Phoenicians, Greeks, and Carthaginians during their trading voyages to the Iberian Peninsula.
 These docile sheep, with a robust build and fine wool, graze the vast montado expanses of Herdade Aldeia de Cima.
 The herd of over 2000 sheep, lives in semi-wild conditions, taking advantage of the natural pastures in this sustainable ecosystem.
 They help maintain the soil health, contribute to the natural regeneration of cork oaks, preserve local biodiversity and during the hot Alentejo summers, they help prevent wildfires.